 - Add text and audio to tell the story

-Animaker could take a little more time than using a static image creator (like the tools listed above) but if you have the additional 30-minutes or want to experiment with animated graphics it could be worth your effort.
+Animaker could take a little more effort and time than if you were to use a static image creator like those we’ve listed above.
+However, if you have an additional 30-minutes or want to experiment with animated graphics it could be worth your effort.

 Remember: Video and moving image content performs better on social than many other formats of content.
 With video surpassing blogging in 2018 as the most engaging format of media online.
 (Hubspot, 2018).